How I use Sharesight as an investor

 Import ALL of your holdings

 It’s essential to get an accurate picture of your portfolio and your returns.
 It can be a bit of work at the beginning, but once set up it’s largely automated.
 I use the Trade Confirmation Emails feature for my Australian broker and it works very reliably.
-I also use a US broker which doesn’t send trade confirmation emails, but I can use the CSV import and while that is a bit more manual, it is not difficult.
+I also use a US broker which doesn’t send trade confirmation emails, but I can use the File Importer to import trades in bulk my Sharesight portfolio.

 Not only do I track listed investments, but I also have some private unlisted investments (such as property) which I track as Custom Investments.
 I have to manually update the prices, but for my purposes that doesn’t need to be done very often.
 The custom investment feature is a really useful way of tracking all my investments in one place.